NeilDarach/nix-config/doc/main.md

         cd usbboot; make

-* Create a [boot config](../httpboot.conf) to download a boot.img from a webserver.<br>
+* Create a [boot config](../pieeprom-http/boot.conf) to download a boot.img from a webserver.<br>
 ``BOOT_ORDER`` is the important value here, which is set to HTTP<br>
 If the network doesn't have a DCHP server, set the network address here.<br>
-There should be a webserver running at the ``HTTP_HOST``
+There should be a webserver running at the ``HTTP_HOST``<br>
+Link the important startup files from usbboot

+        ln -s ../usbboot/recovery/bootcode4.bin pieeprom-http
+        ln -s ../usbboot/recovery/config.txt pieeprom-http

 * Create a new signed eeprom based on the latest firmware, using the new boot.conf

         usbboot/tools/update-pieeprom.sh -k "$KEY_FILE" -c httpboot.conf \
+          -i usbboot/recovery/pieeprom.original.bin -o pieeprom-http/pieeprom.bin

+* That should create pieeprom.bin and pieeprom.sig which can now be flashed to the Pi<br>
+Connect the jumpers to enter service mode on power-on and connect the USB-C port to the computer.

+        usbboot/rpiboot -v -d pieeprom-http

+* Save typing in the future by creating a justfile to keep track of these long commands<br>
+Add ``just`` to the flake's buildInputs and create a new file ``.justfile``

+        _default:
+            @just --list

+        # Rebuild the httpboot eeprom and flash it to the pi
+        httpboot:
+            usbboot/tools/update-pieeprom.sh -k "$KEY_FILE" -c pieeprom-http/boot.conf \
-          -i usbboot/recovery/pieeprom.original.bin -o pieeprom-http.bin
+            -i usbboot/recovery/pieeprom.original.bin -o pieeprom-http/pieeprom.bin \
+            && usbboot/rpiboot -v -d pieeprom-http